G3-Grammar

 3) Helping Verbs

 Helping (Auxiliary) verbs add more meaning to your sentences and allow you to express more complex thoughts.
-They are placed next to other verbs to add a new meaning to the sentence.
+We place them next to other verbs to add a new meaning to the sentence.
 For example, they can change the tense of the main verb or express something like possibility, permission, or necessity.

 Common helping verbs are: can, could, should, may, might, shall, will, and must.